tentacool/tentacool/README.md

 make
 ```

-The mongoDB feature is optional, in order to obtain it use the follow instructions:
+The mongoDB feature is optional, in order to obtain it use the following instructions:

 ```
 autoreconf -i